Putin favors status quo with new government lineup

 Medvedev named Yevgeny Zinichev, who served as Deputy Director of Federal Security Service (FSB), as the new emergency minister.

-Medvedev put forward the son of FSB chief Nikolai Patrushev, Dmitry, for the job of agriculture minister.
+Medvedev put forward the son of former FSB chief Nikolai Patrushev, Dmitry, for the job of agriculture minister.

 There were no places in the cabinet for Igor Shuvalov and Arkady Dvorkovich, who were deputy prime ministers in the outgoing government.
 They had positioned themselves as champions of private business, though with limited practical effect.